SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Commands/SizingCommands/README.md

 #Sizing Commands

-This sample demonstrate how to execute the size commands.
-Sizing SetSameSize commands are used to resize all selected object based on width, height, and size of the reference object (FirstSelectedItem).
-It have three Sizing modes such as Height, Width and Both.
+This sample demonstrates how to execute the size commands.
+Sizing SetSameSize commands are used to resize all selected object based on the width, height, and size of the reference object (FirstSelectedItem).
+It have three Sizing modes such as Height, Width, and Both.